Special Interview With Teddy Riley, Legendary R&B/Pop Writer/Producer And New Inductee Into The Songwriters Hall Of Fame

 For Riley’s outstanding achievements as a songwriter, he is being inducted into the Songwriters Hall of Fame.
 Riley will be honored at a special event on June 15 in New York City.
 He will join an esteemed group of other songwriters who are being inducted: Sade, Gloria Estefan, Jeff Lynne (of ELO), Glen Ballard, Snoop Dogg and Liz Rose.

 Notably, Riley is known for being the creator of the new jack swing sound, which dominated pop and R&B radio in the late ‘80s and in the ‘90s.
-The new jack swing sound is an exciting, propulsive combination of R&B and hip-hop, that emphasized powerful beats and arrangements.
+Among the most celebrated teddy riley songs are those that exemplify this exciting, propulsive combination of R&B and hip-hop, emphasizing powerful beats and arrangements.
 This style & sound inspired the hit 1991 movie & soundtrack, New Jack City.

 SPECIAL FEATURE: STREAMING AUDIO